 There is an important connection between the words social and science.
 Science is defined by its commitment to systematic observation and the systematic knowledge gained from that observation.
 In the Lewis College of Human Sciences at Illinois Tech, those of us in the Department of Social Sciences take the principles, methods, and goals of scientific inquiry and apply them to group-level, human endeavor.
 Social scientists conduct basic research into fundamental processes, concepts, and interactions.
 We also conduct applied research where we use theories, methods and findings to consciously inform and evaluate group-level decisions and practices.

 Illinois Tech's social sciences faculty draw from diverse backgrounds of study and life experience to inform both our basic and our applied work.
 We enjoy finding ways to incorporate talented and motivated undergraduates into our research and to engage undergraduates in lively and compelling classroom interactions.
-Our work complements much of the other research and interests found here at IIT and results in frequent collaborations with colleagues in other departments.
-Social Sciences faculty members have also been teaching in the new summer study abroad course in Japan and Scotland, and regularly offer courses and give talks at universities and other institutions across the U.S. and abroad.
+Our work complements much of the other research and interests found here at Illinois Tech and results in frequent collaborations with colleagues in other departments.
+Social Sciences faculty members have also been teaching in the Lewis College of Human Sciences faculty-led summer study abroad program in Japan and Scotland, and regularly offer courses and give talks at universities and other institutions across the U.S. and abroad.

-Illinois Tech's Department of Social Sciences offers four undergraduate degrees: 1) a Bachelor of Science in Social and Economic Development Policy and 2) a Bachelor of Science in Applied Analytics.
-The department offers minors in political science, sociology, and policy and global studies, and participates with other Illinois Tech departments in offering interdisciplinary minors in the philosophy and sociology of science; law and society; technology and human affairs; and urban affairs.
+Illinois Tech's Department of Social Sciences offers three undergraduate degrees: 1) a Bachelor of Science in Social and Economic Development Policy, 2) a Bachelor of Science in Global Studies, and 3) a Bachelor of Science in Science, Technology and Society.
+The department offers minors in political science, sociology, public policy, urban studies, and global studies, and participates with other Illinois Tech departments in offering interdisciplinary minors in science and technology studies; law and society; policy and ethics; technology and human affairs; and urban affairs.

 Our department also offers a pair of accelerated degree programs: a B.S./J.D. program with IIT's Chicago-Kent College of Law that can be completed in six years and a B.S./M.P.A. program with IIT Stuart School of Business that can be completed in five years.